IWY-Rose/poliamor2_2/src/js/save4cofreg.txt

       // --- Regular Updates (only run if not frozen/in special state) ---
-      // These only run if none of the above if/else if conditions were met.

       // --- Update Orbiting Light ---
       if (this.orbitingLight) {